chisophugis/lbd/source/about.rst

 details how to use the ELF tools to verify and analyze the object files created by the Cpu0 backend.

-:ref:`sec-porting32`:

-Introduces the changes of the LLVM APIs used by Cpu0 and Mips when updating this guide from LLVM 3.1 to 3.2.

 :ref:`sec-appendix-installing`:

 Details how to set up the LLVM source code, development tools, and environment setting for Mac OS X and Linux platforms.

+:ref:`sec-appendix-old-llvm-ver`:

+Introduces the difference of the LLVM APIs used by Cpu0 and Mips when updating this guide between LLVM different version.